MembershipCommiting to the Work of the Gospel & the Common Good of the Hope Family

 What's the difference between a covenant member and somebody who just goes to Hope every week?

-At Hope Community, we believe that to be a follower of Christ means to also pursue community through the local church.
+We believe that to be a follower of Christ means to also pursue community through the local church.
 Rather than just attending weekly as a consumer, this involves being a part of our church family and participating in the life of the church: sacrificing time, talents, and treasure; committing to the care and community of others; and submitting to the authority God has established to lead our congregation.
 In short, it means using your gifts and talents to help build up the body of Christ.
 (Ephesians 4:11-16) We believe that being an active member of Hope is the fullest expression of this.
 It means you are committing yourself to the mission of Hope, and placing yourself under the protection, accountability, and care that comes with being a covenant member of the church.

 What does it mean to be "on mission"?